Best Cash Back Credit Cards

 Best Overall & No Fee Cashback Credit Cards

 In our opinion, the following cards offer the best cashback rewards in their respective categories.
-We have modeled their features to estimate annual rewards, based on average UK household charges of around £1,800 a month.
+We have modeled their features to estimate annual rewards, based on potential UK household credit card charges of around £15,000 a year (£1,250 per month).
 Our calculations incorporate all relevant annual fees, rewards rates, bonuses, etc. Actual results will vary depending on how you use a card.
-And as with all rewards cards, it's important to pay back the full balance each month to take best advantage of the rewards.
+And as with all rewards cards, it's important to pay back the full balance each month in order to take best advantage of the rewards.

 Overall Cashback: Platinum Cashback Card from American Express